HVAC Apprenticeship Program

 This program prepares the individual to apply technical knowledge and skills to install, operate, maintain, and repair heating, ventilating, air conditioning, and refrigeration systems.

-Whether you are needing education hours to qualify for your trade exam or whether you need continuing education hours to renew your license or you just want to hone your skills and sharpen your knowledge base, Virginia Technical Academy has courses for the experienced technician.
+Whether you need education hours to qualify for your trade exam, continue your education hours to renew your license, or want to sharpen your knowledge base, Virginia Technical Academy has courses for the experienced technician.

 BUILDING/PROPERTY MaintenanceLearn more about our Building/Property Maintenance training and certification courses

 Certificate CoursesThese 1-2 day courses are designed to provide the foundational knowledge and training students need to prepare for their certification tests.

 Certification TestingWe provide exam proctoring services for industry-recognized certification tests.